 A company with growing data needs an intuitive, effective tool to move and transform that data and convert it into actionable insights.
 But it can be hard to find an ETL tool that works best with your business.

-Airbyte's cloud option has even fewer connectors and a pricing model that can be confusing and hard to predict.
+Airbyte's cloud option has fewer connectors and a pricing model that can be confusing and hard to predict.
 There are other options that offer faster connectivity and more transparent pricing.